 The Rewards of a Moral Life

 There is another aspect of Austen's fiction that merits consideration -- her emphasis on the constrained role of women in society.
-Some modern scholars hold that Austen may have helped advance the cause of women by bringing the unfairness of those limitations into the view of her readers -- without at the same time seeming to advocate overthrow of the social and political norms of her age.
+It is possible that Austen's works may have helped advance the cause of women by bringing the unfairness of those limitations into the view of her readers -- without at the same time seeming to advocate overthrow of the social and political norms of her age.
 Those conventions were, at that time, under grave assault from a variety of directions.
 Murderous radicalism had been loosed in the French Revolution, a consequence greatly feared in England -- a dread the effect of which on public discourse cannot be underestimated.
 Mary Wollstonecraft had published Vindication of the Rights of Women in 1792, at the height of the French Revolution, a stinging indictment of "how the education system of Wollstonecraft's day conspired to keep women in a state of slavish dependency."
-Wollstonecraft's work was rightly also perceived as radical, but it did not summon forth the guillotine; thus it gained a tenuous foothold, thereby creating a wedge against England's patriarchal institutions, albeit one that took a century to bear fruit.
+Wollstonecraft's work was rightly also perceived as radical, but it did not summon forth the guillotine; thus it gained a tenuous foothold, thereby creating a wedge against England's one-sided institutions, albeit one that took a century to bear fruit.

-Austen, gained a widespread and far more receptive audience precisely because she placed ordinary, morally principled women in situations that would not fail to illustrate the unfairness of the then prevailing social and legal system, and in doing so, secured sympathy for their situation -- at the same time without opening the author up to accusations of radicalism, which would have, in the process, certainly destroyed the viability of her art and of herself as a writer of fiction.
+Austen gained a receptive audience precisely because she placed ordinary, morally principled women in situations that would not fail to illustrate the out-of-balance nature of the then prevailing social and legal system, and in doing so, secured sympathy for their situation -- at the same time without opening the author up to accusations of radicalism, which would have almost certainly destroyed the viability of her art and of her role as a writer of fiction.
 As a dependent on her brothers, as were her sister and her mother, perhaps it was the case that she dared not do otherwise.
 In the words of Miriam Ascarelli, in an essay published by the Jane Austen Society of North America, "Why, then, does Austen fail to give Wollstonecraft any credit for contributing to her thinking?
 I think it was simply too dangerous."
-There is also this; the dissolute Wollstonecraft's notions of personal conduct would have been dramatically at odds with Austen's.
-Austen's views were conservative, albeit reformative of society, not radically disruptive; there was no hint of overthrowing the existing order.
+There is also this; the dissolute Wollstonecraft's notions of personal conduct would have been dramatically at odds with those expressed by Austen.
+Austen's views were conservative, albeit reformative of society, not radically disruptive; there was no hint of destruction of the existing order.

 It seems that there are many layers to Austen's moral philosophy.
 Certainly, Austen herself was personally devout.
 Yet, in the absence of explicit religious references, one is left to wonder if Austen believed moral behavior to be an innate and inbred characteristic of the individual rather than something that religion created.
 Did the author plainly state this thesis in the words of her most famous leading man, Mr. Darcy of Pride and Prejudice?
 "There is, I believe, in every disposition a tendency to some particular evil, a natural defect, which not even the best education can overcome."
+There is no mention of religion here, only of intrinsic character.
 And yet, Darcy, because of his love of Elizabeth, amended his own tendency to pride (perhaps rediscovering a latent moral nature that his upbringing and superior situation in life had submerged), and won the hand of the fair Elizabeth -- who, in turn, learned to overcome her own initial prejudice.

 Is Jane Austen telling us that, by striving to be true to our own inborn moral beacon, we may come to experience the rewards of a fulfilled life?
+Fanny Price said as much to Mr. Crawford: "We have all a better guide in ourselves, if we would attend to it, than any other person can be."
 The theme is too pervasive, too oft repeated, to be accidental.
-If so, it is a theme that rings true down through the centuries and across countless political, social and cultural upheavals.
-Her novels are not just tales of characters and plots; beyond that, they are insights into the very moral fabric of life, and of coherent and harmonious societies.
+If this is in fact true, it is a theme that rings true down through the centuries and across countless political, social and cultural upheavals.
+Her novels are not just tales of characters and plots; beyond that, they are insights into the innermost depths of human nature and the very moral fabric of life -- and of coherent and harmonious societies.
 It is this, at last, that well and truly explains why her works compel the attention and admiration of each new generation of readers.
 In the end, her "two inches of Ivory" has proven to be enduring literary gold.